Mentalisation-based therapy (MBT) is a type of long-term psychotherapy. Mentalisation is the ability to think about thinking.

-It's particularly useful for people who suffer from long-term difficulties in relationships and who experience intense emotional distress and overwhelming feelings which may result in destructive behaviours such as self-harm or aggression towards others.
+It’s particularly useful for people who live with from long-term difficulties in relationships and who experience intense emotional distress and overwhelming feelings which may result in destructive behaviours such as self-harm or aggression towards others.

 It is also helpful for people who may be distrustful of other people and have difficulty in reading other people’s responses to them.

-Mentalization-based treatments can be used to help children, young people and families who suffer from psychological difficulties.
+Mentalisation-based treatments can be used to help children, young people and families who live with psychological difficulties.